unytics/bigfunctions/README.md

 *To deploy a **javascript** function* which depends on **npm packages** there are additional requirements *in addition to the ones above*.

 > 1. You will need to install each *npm package* on your machine and bundle it into one file.
 For that, you need to [install *nodejs*](https://nodejs.org/en/download/).
 > 2. The bundled js file will be uploaded into a cloud storage bucket in which you must have write access.
-The bucket name is asked when you run `bigfun deploy`.
+The bucket name must be provided in `config.yaml` file in a variable named `bucket_js_dependencies`.
 Users of your functions must have read access to the bucket.

 You now can deploy the function `render_template` defined in `bigfunctions/render_template.yaml` yaml file by running: